Easy Homemade Beef or Bison Chili Recipe for Beginner Cooks

 - 2 to 3 pounds of hamburger.
 Do closer to 2 if you want the average meat ratio.
 Do closer to 3 for the more intense meat ratio.
 Yes, 2-1/2 pounds would be a good first attempt.
 As to the meat-to-fat ratio; if you have a preference, then that is what you buy.
 Otherwise, the approximately 15% to 20% fat might be your best choice.

 - Macaroni.
 Cooking macaroni is kind of a pain-in-the-neck for the beginner, so this ingredient can be considered optional.
 However, adding macaroni does make the chili much better and increases the number of portions by 3 or 4.
 And it is required for the chili to attain the awesomeness category.
+Come to think of it; you can find canned, cooked macaroni in your store's bean section.
+The hard part is deciding whether to use one or two cans.

 - Tomato sauce, the ~16-ounce size.
 There are all sorts of varieties you can choose from, both canned and in jars. “~” means approximate.